MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD07_DEMO.md

       }
 ```

-14. Ensure that the cursor is at the end of the **GetPeople** method code block, press Enter twice, and then type the following code.
+14. Ensure that the cursor is at the end of the **GetPeople** method code block, press Enter twice, and then type the following code:
   ```cs
       public void UpdatePerson(int id)
       {